GPCI Initiative – Spring 2018

 Diversity and inclusion goals are a priority for the GPSA, Graduate School, and Cornell University; in fact, they are prominently featured in Cornell University’s most recent Strategic Plan.
 Over the last several years, the Graduate School has included academic, professional, and career support for diverse graduate students, including first generation students.

-- Diversity Student Organizations: Since 2007, the major graduate and professional diversity student organizations has grown significantly in membership, event production and visibility in the Cornell community supported through the Graduate School: Black Graduate and Professional Student Association (BGPSA), Cornell Latin American Student Society (CLASS), Indigenous Graduate Student Association (IGSA), Latino Graduate Student Coalition (LGSC), Society for Asian American Graduate Affairs (SAAGA), Out in STEM (oSTEM), Graduate Women in Science (GWIS).
-All of these organizations along with the GPSA Diversity & International Students Committee are represented on the Leadership Council for the Graduate School Office of Inclusion & Student Engagement.
+- Diversity Student Organizations: Since 2007, the major graduate and professional diversity student organizations has grown significantly in membership, event production and visibility in the Cornell community supported through the Graduate School: Black Graduate and Professional Student Association (BGPSA), Cornell Latin American Student Society (CLASS), Indigenous Graduate Student Association (IGSA), Latino Graduate Student Coalition (LGSC), Multicultural Academic Council (MAC), Society for Asian American Graduate Affairs (SAAGA), Out in STEM (oSTEM), Graduate Women in Science (GWIS).
+All of these organizations along with the GPSA Diversity & International Students Committee are represented on the Graduate and Professional Student Diversity Council that works in collaboration with the Graduate School Office of Inclusion and Student Engagement.

 - Graduate Student Ambassador Program: The Graduate Student Ambassador Program, started in 2013, engages current graduate students in the recruitment and enrollment of prospective graduate student from backgrounds historically underrepresented in graduate education.

-- Summer Success Symposium: Established in 2015 in partnership with the College of Engineering, the Summer Success Symposium is a one-day event for new and continuing M.S./Ph.D. and Ph.D. students from across all graduate fields who have received fellowships in support of diversity, and/or identify as first generation college (FGC) students and/or students of color.
+- Summer Success Symposium: Established in 2015 in partnership with the College of Engineering, the Summer Success Symposium is a one-day event for new and continuing M.S./Ph.D. and Ph.D. students from across all graduate fields and has a particular focus on bringing together recipients of graduate fellowships in support of diversity as well as all other doctoral scholars who identify as students of color, first generation college (FGC) students, and/or who identify with other historically underrepresented groups such as Veterans, students with disabilities, women in STEM, and LGBTQQ+.
 Through this symposium, participants have the opportunity to form connections and establish community.
 This symposium also provides participants with the opportunity to engage with successful Cornell Ph.D. alumni and faculty, and to acquire knowledge and insights that help them navigate their successful transition to and progression in their graduate studies.

 - Future Professors Institute: Launched in 2016 as a collaboration between the Graduate School, CU-CIRTL, and the Office of Postdoctoral students, this one-day institute features workshops and guest speakers from multiple institutions discussing the topic of preparing for successful faculty careers.
 The target audience for this institute includes doctoral students, postdocs, JD, JSD, and MFA students interested in academic careers, with the primary audience being students and postdocs who identify with backgrounds historically underrepresented in the professoriate.